frederickobrien/the-whale-lines/news/apple-defends-new-protection-fees.md

 Other acts of retribution protected in the new policy are arson, forcible removal of major organs, and seven especially horrible types of biochemical warfare.

-When asked how such changes could even exist in the face of UN legislation intended to level the playing field, consumer rights expert Paul Sap simply shrugged and walked off.
+When asked how such changes could even exist in the face of EU legislation intended to level the playing field, consumer rights expert Paul Sap simply shrugged and walked off.